threeandthreee/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

   * Professor Oak's Lab starts at the point where you need to do the first rival battle.
 The trigger for the rival battle has been removed and the battle can be initiated by talking to him
 * The Old Man catching tutorial is skipped
 * Miguel's position in Mt.
 Moon will change based on which side you enter from
-* You are able to pick up both fossils in Mt.
-Moon after beating Miguel
+* Both fossils in Mt.
+Moon will give you the same item so it doesn't matter which one you pick up.
+The second fossil can be obtained in the Pokémon Lab after you have revived a certain number of fossils
 * The Team Rocket Grunt on Route 24 won't give you your reward until after the battle
 * The S.S.
 Anne will never depart
 * The Vermilion Gym puzzle doesn't reset if you get the second trash can switch wrong